Best Time to Buy a House (Here's the best time of the year best to buy a house)

-Easier scheduling for contractors.
-If you want to make some immediate changes to your new house, winter is typically a slower time for many contractors and service professionals.
-You can't do everything in the winter — installing a new roof, for example, may need to wait until the risk of rainy days is lower — but many interior remodeling or repair projects can be done more quickly and for a lower cost than in the high-demand summer months.
+Easier scheduling for contractors - If you want to make some immediate changes to your new house, winter is typically a slower time for many contractors and service professionals.
+You can't do everything in the winter that you could during the other three seasons — installing a new roof, for example, may need to wait until the risk of rainy days is lower — but many interior remodeling or repair projects can be done more quickly and for a lower cost than in the high-demand summer months.

 Great sales on furniture and home items.
 Need more stuff for your new home?
 End-of-the-year clearance sales and January home sales can help you outfit your place for less.

-Undivided Realtor attention.
-You'll most likely get very good attention to where you might feel as if you're the only person with whom your agent is working.
+Undivided Realtor attention - You'll most likely get excellent attention from your Realtor to where you might feel as if you're the only person with whom your agent is working.
 With fewer transactions in winter, agents have the time and motivation to move faster and get to closing.